WordPress vs Google Sites: Which is Better for You?

 When you need to add content, use the “Insert” tab to choose elements such as text boxes, images, or embedded files.
 You also have options like Slides, Maps, YouTube, and more, which you can customize to fit your project.

-For example, with the “Embed” element in your page editor, you can embed custom HTML codes and add HTML widgets to Google Sites, such as audio player, review aggregator, logo slider, photo gallery, custom buttons, countdown widgets, and banners.
+For example, with the “Embed” element in your page editor, you can embed custom HTML codes and add HTML widgets to Google Sites, such as an audio player, a review aggregator, a logo slider, a photo gallery, custom buttons, countdown widgets, and banners.

-However, in my experience, there is an issue in integrating floating widgets such as social live chat widgets such as WhatsApp Chat plugins into Google Sites.
+However, in my experience, there is an issue with integrating floating widgets, such as social live chat widgets and WhatsApp Chat plugins, into Google Sites.

-Google Sites supports integration with tools like news feeds or Google Search Console.
+Google Sites supports integration with various tools, including news feeds and Google Search Console.
 Collaboration is a key feature, allowing multiple users to edit a site with control over access permissions.

 You can save drafts, keep the site private, or grant editing rights to specific individuals.